Yitzhak Yedid

-Yitzhak Yedid (יצחק ידיד; born 29 September 1972) is an Israeli-Australian composer of contemporary classical music.
-He is also a pianist and an educator.
+Yitzhak Yedid (יצחק ידיד; born 29 September 1971) is an Israeli-Australian composer of contemporary classical music, pianist and an educator.

 The recipient of numerous awards, Yedid is an Azrieli Prize Laureate in Jewish Music, a Laureate of the Landau Prize for Performing Arts, and a Sidney Myer Creative Fellow.
-His compositional style has been characterised as "eclectic, multicultural, and deeply personal," blending elements of jazz and Jewish cantor music, classical European traditions, and avant-garde experimentation.
+His compositional style has been characterised as "eclectic, multicultural, and deeply personal" combining elements of Jewish cantorial music, European classical traditions, jazz and avant-garde techniques.
 He has been hailed as one of the most original composers on the international music scene today.

-Interfaith dialogue and Cross-cultural integration are central to Yedid's artistic practice.
-Yedid's work is a reflection of his deep interest in Middle Eastern culture, ancient rituals, the aesthetics of classical and liturgical Arabic music, and non-Western music performance practices.
+Interfaith dialogue and cross-cultural integration are central themes in his work.
+His compositions reflect a deep interest in Middle Eastern culture, Jewish traditions and ancient rituals, the aesthetics of classical and liturgical Arabic music, and non-Western music performance practices.

-Yitzhak Yedid specializes in performing Judaeo-Sephardic and Middle Eastern sacred music in concert piano recitals.
+Yedid has performed concert programs featuring Judaeo-Sephardic and Middle Eastern sacred music in his solo piano recitals.

-Biography
+Early life and education

 Yitzhak Yedid was born in Jerusalem to a Jewish family of Syrian and Iraqi descent.
+His father was of Syrian-Jewish background and his mother of Iraqi-Jewish background.
 His initial formative musical experiences included attending liturgical services at his local synagogue where he imbibed the sounds and rhythms of the Syrian-Jewish Baqashot tradition.

-While the young Yitzhak immersed himself in music rooted in the Jewish-Arabic tradition and the rendition of traditional Maqamat-based songs, his mother was insistent on exposing him to western classical music and a western instrument.
-At age seven, he embarked on piano lessons with a private instructor.
-As his teenage years unfolded, his musical focus shifted to jazz piano, and by his twentieth year, he initiated performances of his original compositions with his own new-music ensemble.
+He was also immersed in music rooted in the broader Jewish-Arabic tradition, including the performance of traditional maqamat-based repertoire.
+At the same time, his mother encouraged his engagement with Western classical music and Western instrumental study.
+He began piano lessons with a private teacher at the age of seven.
+During his teenage years, he developed an interest in jazz piano, and by the age of twenty he was performing his original compositions with a contemporary music ensemble he had established.

 Yitzhak Yedid's musical aesthetics find their roots in the music he immersed himself in during his formative years, particularly in the Aleppo's tradition of chanting Piyyutim and Baqashot.
 His musical journey is also inspired by piano music and improvisation.
 In his compositions, Yedid seamlessly integrates various elements, including energies and dynamics, while introducing a distinctive aesthetic that departs from the conventional norms of classical stage traditions.
 This innovative approach adds a nuanced, and at times even provocative, dimension to his musical creations.

 Yedid studied at the Rubin Academy of Music with Vyacheslav Ganelin and the New England Conservatory in Boston with Ran Blake and Paul Bley in 1997 and 1998.
-After moving to Australia, he gained a PhD from Monash University in 2012, publishing Methods of Integrating Elements of Arabic Music and Arabic-Influenced Jewish Music into Contemporary Western Classical Music.
+He moved to Australia in 2007.
+In 2012 he completed a PhD at Monash University, where his dissertation examined Methods of Integrating Elements of Arabic Music and Arabic-Influenced Jewish Music into Contemporary Western Classical Music.